sjoshi804/CS-239-Group-HW/qiskit-ibm-quantum-computer/README.md

 solve.
 However, all functions except solve are private and cannot be accessed by the user in order to hide information about the function f Nonetheless, the only function a user needs to use is solve() which would give the solution to the particular instantiation of the Grover Search problem.
+The API key for accessing the IBM quantum computer is assigned as a class variable.

 An example of how to use this method is shown here:
 ```